worldwide-asset-exchange/wax-json-websocket-api/README.md

 ```

-If the user accepts the request, this method returns a WAX account string.
+If the request is accepted, a WAX account string is returned.

 ### Example